 Yes, the TV is not only dangerous territory for future kids (hello, screen time and Baby Shark), it’s also something that can trip them up, literally.

 Prevent nasty wires from causing the little ones to fall by opting for a wall-mounted TV.
-Wires are hidden so they won’t mess around with it “for fun”, either.
+This hack for kid-friendly renovations also means the wires will be hidden, so your little ones won’t mess around with them “for fun”.
 Phew.

 8. Consider carpets or rugs for play areas